peralivet/Advanced-Databases/README.md

 ## Conclusion

 This project outlines the development of a robust library database system that meets the specified requirements, ensuring data integrity, security, and efficient management of library operations.
 The detailed T-SQL implementation, supported by a comprehensive report, demonstrates the ability to transform client needs into a functional database system.

+The database report file contains the report for this project while the Peter-Adepoju_sql.sql file contains the SQL codes